Crystal Caves: Volume 3: Mylo Versus the Supernova

 A late-night infomercial inspires Mylo to quit farming and try his hand at real estate.
-He collects enough crystals to buy an entire solar system from Rip Eweoff.
+He collects enough crystals to buy an entire planetary system from Rip Eweoff.
 Mylo plans to turn the system into a vacation resort: tropical getaways on the inner planets, ski slopes on the outer planets, and luxury hotels in the middle.
-However, mere minutes after he buys the solar system, the star goes supernova, destroying the system.
-As Mylo looks at the nebula where the solar system once was, he comes up with an idea.
+However, mere minutes after he buys the planetary system, the star goes supernova, destroying the system.
+As Mylo looks at the nebula where the system once was, he comes up with an idea.
 He builds a restaurant overlooking the nebula.
 Thanks to its spectacular view of the nebula, the restaurant becomes the hottest spot in the galaxy, and Mylo finally makes his millions.

 Gameplay

 The game begins in a main level containing the entrances to 16 caves.
 To complete the game, Mylo must collect all the crystals in all the caves.
 Mylo can complete the caves in whichever order he chooses.
 Mylo can quit a cave at any time, but in doing so, will negate all progress he made in that level.

 Each cave consists of some simple puzzles to solve.
 Pulling a lever will open the door of a corresponding colour.
 There will also be switches that Mylo can use to activate and deactivate obstacles.

 Mylo is armed with a rocket gun to destroy enemies and obstacles.
 Mylo begins the game with five rockets, but can collect more as the game goes on.
 There are many other power-ups to help Mylo: